GailGithub/GAIL_Dev/GAIL_Matlab/README.txt

-﻿Guaranteed Automatic Integration Library (GAIL)
+Guaranteed Automatic Integration Library (GAIL)
 -----------------------------------------------
 GAIL Version 2.2, 2017.
 See LICENSE.m for copyright and disclaimer.